 But, for some hikers, the quieter routes and snow-laden mountains make this one of their preferred times to trek to base camp.

-4. Pack the right gear
+5. Pack the right clothes

-And speaking of the seasons and how they’ll affect your EBC trek difficulty, make sure you pack correctly.
+Speaking of the seasons and how they’ll affect your EBC trek difficulty, make sure you pack correctly.

-I rocked up in Kathmandu with no hiking gear, except a pair of hiking boots!
+I rocked up in Kathmandu with no hiking gear except a pair of hiking boots!
 So, I spent my first 2 days shopping.
 I bought everything in Thamel and paid a fraction of what you’d pay elsewhere.

 Quality-wise, all my gear got me through the 3 weeks of trekking, and most of it is still going strong!

-If you don’t have a porter, you’ll need to carry all this gear to EBC which adds to your trek difficulty.
+If you don’t have a porter, you’ll need to carry all this gear to EBC, which adds to your trek difficulty.

-Here are just a few tips:
+Here are a few packing tips

 - It’s cold: layer up and bring two pairs of thermal pants and tops.

 - Get the best sleeping bag and include a liner.
-It’s chilly on the mountain and you want to get a good night’s rest.
+It’s chilly on the mountain, and you want to get a good night’s rest.

 - Trekking poles really help with all the uphill and downhill climbing.